sourceduty/Computational_Reactor/README.md

 - Computational Optimization Node: Applies algorithms and simulations in real-time to optimize the reaction conditions, enhancing yield, efficiency, or selectivity.
 - Cross-Flow Node: Allows for the transfer of reactants or products between parallel reactors or systems, enabling multi-reactor setups.
 ```

 #
-### Computational Data Reactor Concept

-The concept of a computational data reactor is a powerful and versatile tool in the field of data processing and automation.
-A computational data reactor serves as a controlled environment where multiple bots or algorithms can interact, process data, and generate outputs that can be closely observed, analyzed, and optimized.
-This environment's flexibility allows for the simulation of various correlation types between the bots—whether competitive or cooperative—enabling a deep understanding of the effectiveness of different data processing strategies under a variety of conditions.

-#
 ### Computational Data Reactor Example